 University Activities.
 I am an associate director of CSAIL, president of MIT Hillel and the faculty director of MISTI-MEET.
 I am a member of the editorial board of the MIT Press, and the advisory board of MEET.
 I ran Dinner@6 for several years with Irwin Pless, chaired a task force on learning environments for MITx, and was previously the chair of graduate students in computer science.

 Professional Activities.
+Recent keynotes at ISSTA 2015 and SATURN 2016 (great sketchnote by MJ Broadbent), and upcoming award lecture at FSE 2016.
 I chaired a National Academies study on software dependability and certification, and was a member of another study investigating unintended acceleration.
 I have consulted for many companies; most recently, I worked with Protom International on the design of a new proton therapy machine, and am working with MIT Professional Education and Accenture Solutions on training programs for software engineers.
 I am a member of IFIP Working Groups 2.9 (Requirements Engineering) and 2.3 (Programming Methodology).

 Community Activities.
 I am a trustee of Gann Academy.
 I was a member of the Crystal Lake Working Group in Newton from 2013-15.
 I started Todah VeZimrah with Joshua Jacobson and was a founder of Yedid Nefesh.